Cinema of Bangladesh: Government support

 The government of Bangladesh played a huge role in the re-emergence of Bangladeshi films.
 The Bangladesh Film Development Corporation was established as an assistance hub for Bangladeshi cinema.
 The government also spends about $1 million annually for the development of Bangladeshi parallel cinema and art cinema.
-Bangladesh Awami League, the present government, spent more than $10 million in 2012 and 2014–15 for the modern technical supports in Bangladeshi cinema.
+Awami League government spent more than $10 million in 2012 and 2014–15 for the modern technical supports in Bangladeshi cinema.